Home > Bread > Kalamata Olive and Onion Bread

 • Tip the dough onto a lightly floured surface.
 Add the olive mixture and knead the dough until they are evenly distributed through the dough.
 There is a lot to mix in and it will become easier to mix as you continue to knead.

 • Put the dough back into the bowl, cover again and let proof again for another 30 minutes.
+Line a baking sheet with parchment paper and set aside.

-• Slide the baking sheet inside of a clean plastic bag (a large turkey roasting bag works great!) and proof again for 1 more hour, or until it has at least doubled in size again and springs back quickly when poked with your finger.
+• Slide the baking sheet inside of a clean plastic bag (a large turkey roasting bag works great!) and proof again for 1 more hour, or until it has at least doubled in size and springs back quickly when poked with your finger.

 • While the dough is in its last proof, preheat the oven to 425F degrees and adjust the oven rack to the middle position.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 Course: Side Dish, Snack